 From the 1957-58 New York Rangers: Andy Bathgate, Harry Howell, Bill Gadsby, Dean Prentice, Leapin' Lou Fontinato, Dave Creighton, Gerry Foley, Jean-Guy Gendron, Andy Hebenton, Ivan Irwin, Danny Lewicki, Park MacDonald, Larry Popein, and Red Sullivan.

 The defining baseball stars of my childhood?
 Carl Yastrzemski had just arrived at the University of Notre Dame.
-Pete Rose was in high school.
+Pete Rose and Willie Stargell were in high school.
 Tom Seaver, Rod Carew and Steve Carlton were in junior high.
 Reggie Jackson, Thurman Munson, Johnny Bench, Nolan Ryan, Carlton Fisk and Mike Schmidt were in grade school.
 George Brett was in kindergarten.